|

 central location (1-2 flight hours)

-- use local ICS member contact
+- use a local Tribe member as a contact

 - assure adequate runway size and a group